 This friendly spa with fine views of the water and far-off mountains has hit upon a genius gimmick: offer free drinks to customers.
 Most...

 Hidden in plain sight amidst the tourist masses, this little gem of a restaurant is lauded for its vegetarian and seafood fare.
 Take a...

-Over the centuries, tens of thousands of penitents have come to pray for miracles at the Capilla del Cristo, the tiny outdoor sanctuary adjacent to Parque de las Palomas (Piegon Park).
-One legend claims that the chapel was built to prevent people from falling over the city wall and into the sea.
-Another claims that citizens constructed the chapel to commemorate a miracle.
+Over the centuries, tens of thousands of penitents have come to pray for miracles at the Capilla del Cristo, the tiny outdoor sanctuary at the end of a pedestrian street and adjacent to Parque de las Palomas.

-You can see the chapel any time, but the iron fence across the front is only open during the listed hours.
+You can see the chapel any time, but the iron fence across the front is only open on Tuesday afternoons and on religious holidays.